Auto Trader alternatives – the ultimate guide

 Admin fees and payments

-All adverts on Auto Trader are paid, unless you’re privately selling a car valued under £1,000, which is free to list for one week.
+All adverts on Auto Trader are paid, unless you’re privately selling a car for less than £1,000, which is free to list for one week.

 There’s a sliding scale of pricing, depending on whether you’re based in Northern Ireland or Great Britain, whether you’re selling to trade or privately, and what the value of your vehicle is.
 In all cases, there are four ad packages available: Basic, Standard, Extended, and Ultimate.

-These packages largely affect the length of time that your ad will be live on Auto Trader, and when you’re selling privately, the packages can also affect how detailed your ad can be, and how much it’s promoted within the classifieds.
+The package you select largely dictates the length of time your ad will be live on Auto Trader.
+When you’re selling privately, your ad package can affect how detailed your advert can be, and how much it’s promoted within the classifieds.

-Since Auto Trader has a huge number of listings at any given time, you might worry that your car will be a needle in the haystack and fail to attract much attention.
-This is the incentive to spend more on the ad package so you can make the most of all of Auto Trader’s features, and keep the ad live until the car sells.
+With the huge number of listings Auto Trader has at any given time, you may worry that your car will be a needle in a haystack and fail to get noticed.
+This is an incentive to spend more on the ad package so you can make the most of all of Auto Trader’s features, and keep the ad live until the car sells.

 It’s worth browsing the various packages to see what might offer you the best return on investment, and help your car stand out from the crowd.